faryalhyder15/Stock_Portfolio/README.md

 # 📈 Stock Portfolio Tracker

 A simple and interactive **command-line Python application** that allows users to manage and track their stock investments.
-This project was developed as part of the **CodeAlpha Python Internship**.

 ---

 ## 🚀 Features